msarmengol-DS/DSIII_datathon_msa/README.md

 # DSIII_datathon_msa

-This is the final project of the five months course 'Data Science workcamp' @Codespace.
+This is the final project of the six months course 'Data Science workcamp' @Codespace.
 It consists in publishing a trained time series predictive model with end-to-end real data.

 _This all, following the steps we have learned as best practices._